 - Proper care protects your investment: Extend the life of your suit by rinsing it in cold water immediately after your race, hand-washing it gently with mild soap, and letting it air-dry flat, away from sunlight and heat.

-What Makes a Great High School Tech Suit?
+What to Look for in a High School Tech Suit

 A tech suit is more than just a tight racing suit; it's a piece of high-performance equipment designed to help you slice through the water with less resistance.
 Unlike your trusty practice suit, these are made from advanced, water-repellent fabrics and engineered with specific features to support your muscles and improve your body position.
 Think of it as your armor for race day, built to give you an edge when every hundredth of a second counts.
 For high school swimmers, choosing the right tech suit is a big decision.
 It's an investment in your performance, and you want to make sure you get it right for your championship meets.